-All NHS websites have legally needed to meet WCAG 2.0 AA standards since August 2016.
+The NHS requires NHS Digital digital applications and services to meet a minimum standard of WCAG 2.0 Level AA.
 Given this, we feel that it is important to help NHS organisations to understand the current state of play regarding accessibility – especially as many don’t know where they stand.
 The Accessibility Index will provide NHS site managers and editors with a clear understanding of how well they are doing and how close they are to accessibility compliance.
 The Accessibility Index will also flag the kind of issues that need to be addressed in order to improve performance.

 This will become even more important with the EU public sector accessibility directive (European standard EN 301 549 V1.1.2 (2015-04)) coming into force in September.
 The directive calls for sites to be “perceivable, operable, understandable and robust” (following the WCAG 2.0 AA rating terminology) and requires public sector bodies to demonstrate that they are compliant, to resolve issues and to track their compliance.

 Our CEO, Lawrence Shaw, said: “The NHS is a British national treasure and it’s fantastic to be celebrating the institution’s 70th anniversary.
 At Sitemorse, we help clients like NHS Digital to achieve digital compliance and to meet legal accessibility requirements through automated assessment.
 Accessibility compliance benefits all users, but in healthcare it is of critical importance to ensure that all individuals can access the services on offer.